 Some form of communication with Earth was maintained throughout the mission, although communication became more limited not long into the voyage as the Lucidus spacecraft approached distances at which radio and particle communications traveling at the speed of light required months and years and then decades to travel between Lucidus to Earth.
 Communication with Earth abruptly ceased at the point the Lucidus mission encountered the incident which caused the discovery of the new planet.

 The termination of the space-bound portion of the Lucidus mission occurred between 200 and 300 Earth-years into the voyage when the three Lucidus spacecraft encountered a rather peculiar and yet-to-be fully explained space-time irregularity which compelled the entire population of the three spacecraft to disembark from the ships.

 What we do know is the three Lucidus spacecraft, while traveling through an uncharted galaxy, simultaneously experienced an existential crisis.
 The event was unexpected and caused automated systems aboard the spacecraft to initiate an evacuation and self-destruct sequence.
 We now know that the majority of the population of the three ships survived the anomaly.

 Automated processes guided the numerous evacuation modules containing the population of the Lucidus ships to scattered locations upon the relatively nearby Illuminatian planet, where the somewhat stunned survivors alighted from the modules.
-The Lucidus survivors, who had never before experienced terrestrial life, proceeded to carry out their predetermined contingency plan and established colonies on the newly-found land of Illuminatia.
+The Lucidus survivors, who had never before experienced terrestrial life, proceeded to carry out their predetermined contingency plan and established settlements on the newly-found land of Illuminatia.

 Legacy of the Lucidus mission

 The landing of Lucidus survivors in Illuminatia directly resulted in the settlement of the Illuminatian continent.
 Survivors established camps that became settlements and eventually evolved into Illuminatia's first cities.
 These cities increased in population and bore seed settlements in surrounding areas.
 Population management policies ensured the survivor population rapidly grew into a size sufficient to sustain a new civilization on a planet isolated from the mother Earth.